 What is sound?

 Let’s recap: Sound is Energy.
 An energy that is caused by something moving backwards and forward – like the vibration on a guitar’s string.
-It is these vibrations and the pitch of them that we discussed on Life At The Zoo.

 For Science Sparks, we explored what happened to sound in different environments – have you ever been in a room with nothing in it?
 Does it sound echo-y?
 What is going on?